sao-eht/ehthops/docs/source/install.rst

 The pipeline generates summary notebooks with diagnostic plots in both ipynb and html formats.
 If the conversion of jupyter notebooks to HTML fails while running the pipeline, ensure that the following is installed::

-   mamba install jupyter_contrib_nbextensions
+   micromamba install jupyter_contrib_nbextensions

 In older systems, scipy might throw a **glibcxx not found** error.
 If this occurs, update libstdcxx to at least version 12.
 Modern installations should already satisfy this requirement::

-   mamba install libstdcxx-ng=12
+   micromamba install libstdcxx-ng=12

 Installing HOPS v3.24
 ---------------------